CreativeWolfies/akyanet-research/akyanet.md

 Hierarchies must be prohibited **except** when they are vital.
 For example, on a ship, there must be a captain to give orders as for piloting the ship correctly.
 But the captain must be aware that he is not in a position of power.
-This means that the captain could also do some chores on the ship if it does not compromise the safety of the people on board.
+This means that the captain should also do some chores on the ship as long as it does not compromise the safety of the people on board.

 We must seek to achieve total autonomy within Akyanet.
 Which means that the community is able to give appropriate housing for everyone, food, electricity, running water, heating, internet, health services, etc. without external help.